 A Puerto Rican musical force who helped propel reggaeton from local clubs to global dominance with anthemic, genre-defining hits.

-Don Omar didn't just ride the reggaeton wave—he helped build it.
-Emerging from the underground scene in San Juan, his voice, a commanding baritone, became one of the movement's most recognizable instruments.
-He stood out with a theatrical, almost epic quality in his music, blending rapid-fire rapping with melodic hooks on tracks that felt like blockbuster events.
-His early albums were cultural earthquakes in Latin America, while his role in the film 'Fast & Furious' introduced his sound to a vast international audience.
-More than a performer, he proved a savvy entrepreneur, founding his own record label and embracing new distribution models.
-His anthems, built on the genre's signature dembow rhythm, provided the soundtrack for a generation and cemented his position as a foundational architect of modern Latin urban music.
+Don Omar helped build the reggaeton movement from San Juan's underground scene.
+His commanding baritone became one of the genre's most recognizable instruments.
+He blended rapid-fire rapping with melodic hooks on tracks that felt like blockbuster events.
+His early albums were cultural earthquakes in Latin America.
+His role in 'Fast & Furious' introduced his sound to a vast international audience.
+He founded his own record label and embraced new distribution models.
+His anthems, built on the signature dembow rhythm, provided the soundtrack for a generation.
+Born in 1978, he proved a savvy entrepreneur as well as a performer.

 1965–1980